Syria businessmen abroad set up fund for rebels

 Merza hinted at strong financial support from oil-rich Gulf Arab states for the new fund.

-"We are going to see distinct support of this fund from neighbours in a very clear manner, in a matter of weeks.
+"We are going to see distinct support of this fund from neighbors in a very clear manner, in a matter of weeks.
 We expect Qatar to play a major role," he said.

 (Reporting by Regan Doherty; Editing by Rosalind Russell)